pekarskyi/ip-woo-cleaner/README.md

 - Quickly clean up your site after importing products, without having to reinstall WordPress.
 - Remove demo data after installing a theme.
 - Database cleanup after deactivating and deleting the WooCommerce plugin.
-- I recommend using the plugin on DEV sites or testing environments.

 ❓ Leave your reviews, questions, suggestions, and ideas in the section - [Issues](https://github.com/pekarskyi/woo-cleaner/issues)